-In this order of ideas, the research, from a temporal point of view, has a longitudinal design, given the analysis of the variables over some time (from 2015 to 2019).
-Then, the calculation of financial indicators (liquidity, working capital, indebtedness, solvency, among others) was used during the five years, which allowed for studying their trend and visualizing the main variations.
+In this order of ideas, the research, from a temporal point of view, has a longitudinal design, given the analysis of the variables over a period of time (from 2015 to 2019).
+Then, the calculation of financial indicators (liquidity, working capital, indebtedness, solvency, among others) was used as a technique, during the five years, which allowed studying their trend and visualizing the main variations.
 The Excel program was used to process the variables.